 Whether stalking fish or precious metals, "go where the big ones are known to be."

 Jim Teeny targets streams and lakes in various locales around the world that have proven over time to hold large numbers of big trout and salmon, offering him a good return on the time and money spent.

-Purchase your silver, gold, and palladium from a trusted source who honors their word with a history of strong customer service.
-You might rightfully hesitate traveling to a remote fishing spot based upon a third-hand rumor, without more substantial evidence from someone reliable who's actually been there.
+Purchase your silver, gold, and palladium from a trusted source that honors their word with a history of strong customer service.
+You might rightfully hesitate traveling to a remote fishing spot based upon a third-hand rumor, without more substantial evidence from someone reliable who's been there.
 To protect yourself, strive to buy precious metals the same way.